-UEFA postpones the EURO 2020 by 12 months.
-Here’s everything you need to know about the 2021 European Championship
+Here’s everything you need to know about the 2021 European Football Championship

 UEFA President Aleksander Čeferin said: “Football is an uplifting and powerful force in society.
 The thought of celebrating a pan-European festival of football in empty stadiums, with deserted fan zones while the continent sits at home in isolation, is a joyless one and one we could not accept to celebrate the 60th anniversary of the competition.”

 UEFA EURO 2020 was expected to take place from June 12th to July 12th in 12 European cities: Rome, Copenhagen, Bucharest, Amsterdam, Dublin, Bilbao, Budapest, Glasgow, Baku, Munich, London and St. Petersburg.
-Bruxelles was also supposed to make the cut but the stadium is still under construction.
-The new unofficial dates proposed by UEFA for 2021 are June 11 to July 11, 2021.
+The new dates set by UEFA for 2021 are Friday, June 11 to Saturday, July 3, 2021.
 UEFA wants to reassure existing ticket buyers and hospitality customers that if they are unable to participate at the tournament in 2021, their tickets and packages will be fully refunded.

-In any case, the tournament will still inaugurate in Rome.
-Rome will also host the Euro 2021 opening concert inside the Colosseum, featuring international musicians, the day before.
+In any case, the tournament will still inaugurate in Rome with the match between Italy and Turkey.
+It is unsure if Rome will still host the Euro 2021 opening concert inside the Colosseum, featuring international musicians, the day before.

 From June 11th till June 23rd, the group stages will run, where up to four matches per day will take place.
 Each group is made up of four teams and the top two teams in each group, in addition to the four best runners-up, will progress to the knockout stage.

-Twenty-four are the national teams qualified for the 2021 European Championship: Austria, Belgium, Croatia, Czech Republic, Denmark, England, Finland, France, Germany, Italy, Netherlands, Poland, Portugal, Russia, Spain, Sweden, Switzerland, Turkey, Ukraine and Wales, plus four play-off winners to be announced in June 2020 (instead of March 2020 as originally planned).
+Twenty-four are the national teams qualified for the 2021 European Championship: Austria, Belgium, Croatia, Czech Republic, Denmark, England, Finland, France, Germany, Hungary, Italy, North Macedonia, Netherlands, Poland, Portugal, Russia, Scotland, Slovakia, Spain, Sweden, Switzerland, Turkey, Ukraine and Wales.

 Just as the Rome inauguration remains unvaried, the other matches will still take place in the same order and with the same teams already established in the Final Draw in Bucharest last November.